BERES310/relief-sculpture-maker/README.md

 This script is provided for educational and personal use.
 Ensure you have the necessary permissions for the input images and comply with the licenses of the dependencies (e.g., MiDaS, `rembg`).

 ## Contact
-For issues or suggestions, please open an issue on the project repository or contact the maintainer.
+For issues or suggestions, please open an issue on the project repository.